Everloom-129/ECE-CS374_Assignment_Hub/Assignment_4/ECE374_Assignment_4_T5.md

         if(count > n/4){
             return true;
         }
-    }// If all Xi don't duplicate, there is no repetition return false;
+    }// If all x[i] don't duplicate, there is no repetition return false;
 ````